 lead to birth defects.
 Also tell your provider if you are lactating, or breastfeeding.

 There is a risk of allergic reaction to the dye.
 If you are allergic or sensitive

-to medicines, contrast dyes, iodine, or latex should, tell your doctor.
-If you have
+to medicines, contrast dyes, iodine, or latex should, tell your healthcare team.
+If

-kidney failure or other kidney problems, tell your doctor.
+you have kidney failure or other kidney problems, tell your provider.

 Some people may find lying still on the procedure table for the length of the procedure